galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 - Open CMD
 - SSH to adminVM with command `ssh weblogic@adminVM`
-- Install depedency: if you are using RHEL, you must install `libXtst`
+- Install depedency: if you are using RHEL, you must install the following packages
   ```
   sudo yum install -y libXtst
   sudu yum install -y libSM